 Remedies for violations of the FMLA laws include:

-The knowledgeable FMLA lawyers at Kelley•Semmel, LLP can help you if you currently face a leave issue or if your employer failed to reinstate you as required by the FMLA laws.
-Our FMLA lawyers will advise you of your rights to Family and Medical Leave of Absence, and will work hard to ensure your rights are protected.
+The knowledgeable FMLA lawyers at Kelley•Semmel, LLP can help you if you currently face legal issues regarding rights under the FMLA laws.
+Our FMLA lawyers will advise you of the rights provided by these laws, and will work hard to ensure that your rights are protected or, in the case of employers, that the company is compliant.